mre/endler.dev/content/2020/rust-compile-times/index.md

 ## Disable Unused Features Of Crate Dependencies

-⚠️ **Fair warning**: it seems that switching off features doesn't always improve compilation time.
+⚠️ **Fair warning**: it seems that switching off features doesn't always improve compile time.
 (See [tikv's experiences here](https://github.com/tikv/tikv/pull/4453#issuecomment-481789292).)

 Check the feature flags of your dependencies.
 A lot of library maintainers take